Spring Garden Revival

 What Neighborhoods Do We Serve Throughout Riverside, IL?

-• Riverside Lawn: Proximity to Des Plaines River and forest preserves, high water table, poorly drained clay soils, buffer zone regulations, increased environmental oversight.
+• Riverside Lawn: Proximity to Des Plaines River and forest preserves, high water table, frequent spring waterlogging, buffer zone regulations for protected areas.

-• First Division: Post-WWII development, moderate tree cover, compacted soils from historic construction, mixed grass species, variable maintenance intensity.
+• First Division: Post-WWII development, moderate tree cover, compacted clay soils, mixed grass species, variable maintenance history.

-• Hollywood Section: Newer subdivisions, less tree cover, full sun exposure, rapid turf growth, compaction from recent construction, less historic thatch but high potential for accumulation.
+• Hollywood Section: Newer developments, less tree cover, full sun, rapid turf growth, compaction from recent construction, less thatch but more drought stress.

-• Northgate: HOA-managed common areas, consistent irrigation, rapid thatch accumulation, Kentucky bluegrass dominant, regular maintenance.
+• Northgate: HOA-managed common areas, consistent irrigation, rapid thatch accumulation, Kentucky bluegrass and perennial ryegrass mix.

 Riverside Municipal Ordinances for Landscaping Operations & Equipment Use

 Riverside enforces municipal ordinances to ensure safe and respectful landscaping operations.
-Power dethatchers and related equipment may only be operated during designated hours—typically 7 AM to 9 PM on weekdays, 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
-Noise ordinances limit decibel levels for outdoor equipment, and commercial service providers must be properly licensed and registered with the village.
-Insurance requirements include liability and workers’ compensation coverage, and bonding may be required for municipal contracts.
-Residents and contractors should always verify current regulations before scheduling dethatching or related services.
-For ordinance details, business registration, or equipment use guidelines, contact: Riverside Community Development Department
+Power dethatchers and related equipment may typically be operated between 7 AM and 9 PM on weekdays, and 8 AM to 9 PM on Saturdays; Sunday restrictions may apply, so residents should verify current rules.
+Noise ordinances limit decibel levels for outdoor equipment, and commercial service providers must be licensed and registered with the Village.
+Insurance requirements include liability and workers’ compensation coverage, and bonding may be necessary for municipal contracts.
+For up-to-date information on equipment operation hours, licensing, and insurance requirements, contact: